davidosomething/dotfiles/README.md

 These will assist in installing things.
 Best to have the Environment set up first.

-- `bootstrap/cleanup.sh`
-    - Moves some things into their XDG Base Directory supported directories
+- `bootstrap/cleanup.sh` moves some things into their XDG Base Directory supported directories
-- `bootstrap/symlink.sh`
-    - bash, zsh, ack, screen, (n)vim
+- `bootstrap/symlink.sh` symlinks rc files for bash, zsh, ack, (neo)vim, etc.
-- `npm/install.sh`
-    - requires you set up nvm and install node first
+- `npm/install.sh` install default packages, requires you set up nvm and install node first
-    - install default packages
-- `ruby/install-default-gems.sh`
-    - requires you set up chruby and install a ruby first
+- `ruby/install-default-gems.sh` requires you set up chruby and install a ruby first
-- `bootstrap/terminfo.sh`
-    - copy/compile terminfo files for user to `~/.terminfo/*`
+- `bootstrap/terminfo.sh` will copy/compile terminfo files for user to
-- `bootstrap/x11.sh`
+  `~/.terminfo/*`
-    - symlink `.xbindkeysrc`, `.xprofile`
+- `bootstrap/x11.sh` symlinks `.xbindkeysrc`, `.xprofile`

 ## Updating